AraBlocks/ara-identity/docs/cli.md

 <a name="aid-keystore-dump"></a>
 ### 7. `aid keystore-dump`
-Print `eth` or `ara` private key or the Ethereum keystore for a given an Ara ID.
+Recover secret keys and secret storages for Ara and Web3 for a given an Ara ID.
 Requires a password for verification.

 ```
 $ aid keystore-dump -h
 usage: aid keystore-dump [-D] [options]

 Positionals:
-  did  [default: "did:ara:4d7eba2809e627168054cae10a3a08fbdb9f5d58cd0e26a565c1c14c4157cb45"]
+  did  [default: "did:ara:c293cfc3f1bb21c5dec7e6273961aa2e3565f3db4d896851dd13612b02918478"]
-  type  [default: "eth"]

 Options:
+  --type, -t            Type of private key to be recovered
+  --secret-storage, -s  Type of secret storage keystore to be recovered
   --path, -p            Path to look for did directory
-  --file
+  --quiet, -q           Only output errors and results  [default: false]

 General Options:
   --help, -h     Show this help message